Vehmloewff/rollup-plugin-command/README.md

 	// Default is false.

 	wait?: boolean; // If the the build should wait for the commands to
 	// be executed.
-Default is true.
+Default is false.
 }
 ```